Transit Authority of Northern Kentucky

 A bus redesign took effect on January 31, 2021.

+History

+TANK was founded in 1973 when the privately funded Greenline Bus Company ceased operation, and voters in the three counties elected to publicly fund the transit system.
+ATE Management, founded by Greenline's owners, provided management.
+ATE and its successor First Transit provided management until 2010, when TANK became self-managed.

 Fare structure

-As of 2021, TANK charges $1.50 for all fixed route service.
-Students in Kindergarten through 12th grade on school days riding to and from school only have to pay $1.
-TANK also has passes: a 30 day pass (unlimited) for $66.
+As of 2025, TANK charges $2.00 for all fixed route service.
+Students in kindergarten through 12th grade on school days riding to and from school only pay $1.
+TANK also has passes: a 30-day pass (unlimited) for $70.

-There are several regional passes offered, which are valid for unlimited rides on both TANK and Metro/Southwest Ohio Regional Transit Authority.
+Several regional passes are offered, which are valid for unlimited rides on both TANK and Metro/Southwest Ohio Regional Transit Authority.
 One Day Metro/TANK for $5; 30-day Metro/TANK for $105.